mehran-01/XSS-Inspector/README.md

 ![Alt text](/images/auto-XSSer-eH-Firefox.png?raw=true "auto XSSer errorHandle Firefox")

-*Not logged in but started injecting payloads immediately but payloads were not injected sicne it's not vulnerable, possibly!*
+*Not logged in but started injecting payloads immediately but payloads were not injected sicne it's not vulnerable, possibly! *

-**(Optional) Pass user and password to login to the website automatically(e.g. errorhandle.com my own website!) :**
+**(Optional) Pass user and password to login to the website automatically (e.g. errorhandle.com my own website!) :**
->python auto.py -h https://errorhandle.com -user [your user name] -password [your password]
+>python auto.py -h https://errorhandle.com -user [your username] -password [your password]

 ![Alt text](/images/auto-XSSer-eH-loggedin-Firefox.png?raw=true "auto XSSer errorHandle logged in Firefox")

-*Logged in automatically and started injecting payloads but payloads were not injected since it's not vulnerable, possibly!*
+*Logged in automatically and started injecting payloads but payloads were not injected since it's not vulnerable, possibly! *